 There are two types of consistency: frequency and subject matter.

-Frequency: To gain any kind of momentum, you should commit to two posts a week.
-Some people may be able to get by on one post a week, but you’ll struggle to gain traction.
+Frequency: To gain any kind of momentum, you should commit to 2-4 posts a week.
+Some people may be able to get by on one post a week, but it’s a struggle to gain traction without volume.
 Ideally, starting out, you should shoot for several times per week.
 The longer you blog, and the more of an audience you build up, the more you can ease back on frequency.